 If at any stage, we are failing to meet the standards which you expect of us, you should tell the person in the firm who is acting for you so that we may put matters right.
-If you are not happy with the response you have received, please write to Mr Peter Binnersley our Client Care Manager.
+If you are not happy with the response you have received, please write to Scott Bowen our Client Care Manager.

 If we receive a complaint our procedure is as follows: -